-My name is Trish Audette-Longo, and I teach digital journalism and reporting at Carleton University in Ottawa, Canada.
+My name is Trish Audette-Longo, and I am an assistant professor in journalism studies at Carleton University in Ottawa, Canada.

 I hold a PhD in Communication Studies from Concordia University (2018), an MSc in Media, Communication and Development from the London School of Economics and Political Science (2011) and a Bachelor of Journalism and Minor in History from Carleton University (2004).

 My academic work has appeared in the International Journal of Communication, Resilience, Topia, Development in Practice, and the Canadian Journal of Communication.
 Broadly, I ask questions about the kinds of stories we tell ourselves about oil, energy, and natural resource extraction in Canada and around the world.
 My doctoral research focused on media and alternative media practices, including how First Nations and Métis communities create and negotiate media in connection to Canada’s oil sands and proposed pipelines.